-The cCounty has a both a riverine and coastal floodplain.
-The river systems in the cCounty flood at irregular intervals, generally following intense winter rainstorms.
-There are six types of flood events that can impact the cCounty: riverine flooding, urban flooding, coastal flooding, tsunami flooding, flooding from sea level rise, and flooding from a dam failure.
-Watersheds and areas in the County county with heightened flood risk include the Russian River watershed, Petaluma River and Sonoma Creek area, and the Laguna De Santa Rosa.
+The county has both a riverine and coastal floodplain.
+The river systems in the county flood at irregular intervals, generally following intense winter rainstorms.
+There are six types of flood events that can impact the county: riverine flooding, urban flooding, coastal flooding, tsunami flooding, flooding from sea level rise, and flooding from a dam failure.
+Watersheds and areas in the county with heightened flood risk include the Russian River watershed, Petaluma River and Sonoma Creek area, and the Laguna De Santa Rosa.